jgagneastro/red_flamingos/sample_data/reduced/README.txt

-This directory will contain your own data reduction products.
-Please remember to keep it empty if you upload an update of Red Flamingos on GitHub.
+This directory contains all of the intermediary results of the sample data reduction.
+You can compare it with your "reduced" directory if you want to identify problems.